Developer: Facepunch Studios Publisher: Facepunch Studios Platform: PC

 Along the way, you’ll have to scavenge for supplies and fend off the undead with a risk and reward system firmly in place for almost any choice you make.
 You will make your way through many bands of misfits before you find one that sticks, though there are never any guarantees of success.
 The hordes will keep on coming the closer you get to Canada, making Rocketcat Games’ Early Access success story one that will pull you in for hours.

 Forget about the penis monuments for a second and you will find that, at its core, Minecraft is a survival game — a lot of its peers on this list owe a debt of gratitude to Mojang’s monolith.
 If you’ve been playing Minecraft for years, you no doubt remember how tough its early goings were with the creepers a-creeping and resources a relative rarity.
+And that’s without even considering that there is a more hardcore version available.

 Minecraft has gone beyond being a simple survival game at this point to something different entirely, meaning it’s had more than its fair share of similarly blocky imitators.
 There can only be one, though, so if you’ve somehow never played Minecraft you really ought to give it a go.
 And then build a penis monument.